If you’d like to become a carer for Corinium Care, please take the time to read through the information contained in the questions and answers below.

 Do I need a mobile phone?

 A mobile phone is something we would highly recommend because carers are not always based in the same place.
-Having a mobile (cell) phone means that both Corinium Care staff and your family will always be able to contact you on.
+Having a mobile (cell) phone means that both Corinium Care staff and your family will always be able to contact you.
 It can also severely reduce stress on handover days when delays can cause problems and good communication is of the essence.

 Carers from abroad will need to buy a new sim card for their phone and possibly a new phone.
+The Co-Op shop in Nailsworth sells Sim cards.
+Or you could try a pay-as-you-go arrangement with the following companies:

 What do I need to bring?